As DNA Databases Grow, Uses Grow Too

 JOYCE: That doesn't bother Chris Asplen, a former federal prosecutor and a consultant on DNA forensics.

-Mr. CHRIS ASPLEN (DNA consultant, former federal prosecutor): On any scenario, you're going get people, innocent individuals who are caught up in the investigative dynamic.
+CHRIS ASPLEN: On any scenario, you're going get people, innocent individuals who are caught up in the investigative dynamic.
 DNA doesn't make that any different other than DNA has a greater ability to exonerate those innocent people faster and with significantly greater certainty than we could ever do before.

 JOYCE: But Harvard's Frederick Bieber says there are lots of DNA databases springing up.
 Families of the victims of the World Trade Center bombing and Hurricane Katrina gave DNA to authorities for example.
 Sometimes police take DNA from men during rape investigations to eliminate possible suspects.
 Rules vary on what happens to that information after the cases are closed.